KenJackson/lansmtpd/README.md

 Mail user agents (MUAs) such as 'thunderbird', 'evolution', 'mailx' or 'mutt' on machines connected to the LAN may be configured to send all mail to port 25 of the server on the LAN running lansmtpd.
-Email sent through lansmtpd addressed to any valid email address is forwarded to a configured SMTP server using the configured credentials of the provider account.
+Email sent through lansmtpd addressed to any valid email address is submitted to a configured SMTP server using the configured credentials of the provider account.

 Windows machines may also be so configured.